Jumptime unraveling of Markovian open quantum systems: Role of dark states

-The connection between dark states and trace-preservation does not necessarily hold in infinite-dimensional state spaces.
-Counterexamples, where quantum jumps are excluded even in the absence of dark states, can be constructed, e.g., if the dissipation acts in a locally confined region of space while the wave packet escapes in opposite direction to inifinity.
-The two infinite-dimensional instances discussed below are both consistent with the statement of the theorem.
+The relation between dark states and trace preservation does not necessarily hold in infinite-dimensional state spaces.
+Counterexamples, where quantum jumps are excluded even in the absence of dark states, can be constructed, e.g., if the dissipation acts in a locally confined region of space while the wave packet escapes in opposite direction to infinity.
+Infinite-dimensional systems with block-diagonal effective Hamiltonians $\hat{H}_{\rm eff} = \sum_k \ket{k}\bra{k} \otimes \hat{H}_{\rm eff}(k)$, where all blocks $\hat{H}_{\rm eff}(k)$ are finite dimensional, are trace-preserving exactly if all blocks are free of dark states.
+This corollary of the above theorem covers, e.g., translation-invariant models and both infinite-dimensional instances discussed below.

+In the presence of dark states, decaying jumptime states $\rho_n$ indicate convergence towards the dark states, i.e., the steady states of the corresponding walltime master equations.
+In particular, if there is a single dark state and $\rho_n = 0$, then the system state is the dark state.
+If there are multiple dark states, then $\rho_n = 0$ indicates that the system state is confined to a (decoherence-free) subspace spanned by the dark states.
+Note, however, that the existence of dark states does not necessarily imply a decaying jumptime evolution, which, in general, depends on the initial state.

+Finally, we remark that open quantum systems which exhibit dark states provide simple examples where the jumptime evolution in general lifts the degeneracy (\ref{Eq:Lindblad_invariance}) of the Lindblad evolution: Any nonvanishing choice of $\alpha_j$ in (\ref{Eq:Lindblad_invariance}) will remove the dark states, and hence will necessarily result in a perpetual jumptime evolution, independent of the initial state.
+In contrast, in the presence of dark states, there always exist initial conditions which result in a terminating jumptime evolution.